Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 #### External Authentication

+In an external authentication, the merchant who has their own authenticator does not need the payment method to redirect their customer to the authentication environment.

 #### Request

-Add the `Payment.ExternalAuthentication` node to the default contract as shown.
-This flow is supported by acquirers Cielo, Global Payments and Banorte.
+Add the `Payment.ExternalAuthentication` node to the default contract, as shown.
+This flow is supported by the **Cielo**, **Global Payments** and **Banorte** acquirers.

 <aside class="request"><span class="method post">POST</span> <span class="endpoint">/v2/sales/</span></aside>